mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 - [skillshare](https://www.skillshare.com/teach): is an online learning community with thousands of classes in design, business, tech, and more.
 - [udemy](https://www.udemy.com/teaching/?ref=teach_home-body): is a site where you can set up courses and offer them at a price.
 On the off chance, you think you're not sufficiently qualified to run a course, you should take a look at what individuals are instructing.
 There’s a huge number of different topics!

-Another great option is **tutoring**, especially if you are knowledgeable in programming, math and science.
+Another great option is **tutoring**, especially if you are knowledgeable in programming, maths and science.
 Either way, if you’re well-educated, mentoring can be an amazing money earner.
 Parents and guardians will pay tons of cash to help their kids learn or improve their results.

 ## Bug Bounty Program